AlexBlayE/csv_graphs_tkinter/README.md

 ## Description

-This program are used to graficate data.
+This program are used to show graphs data.

 ---